sujeetsharma/SPTimerjobProvision/README.md

 https://docs.microsoft.com/en-us/archive/blogs/sujesh/sharepoint-timer-jobs-not-runningspecially-one-time-timer-jobs/

-However, even if the above command completes successfully the issue still remains.
+However, even if the above command completes successfully the issue may still remains.
 To finally solve the issue, you must use below commands to provision the timer instance using below commands.

 ### MAKE SURE TO RUN THE BELOW COMMANDS LOCALLY ON AFFECTED SERVER USING FARM ADMIN ACCOUNT